Bluebird by American Express Prepaid Card Review

 Other Card Highlights

-There are a few more things you need to know about the Bluebird card.
+Before we round out the Bluebird by American Express Prepaid Card review, there are a few more things you need to know.
 To wrap things up, here’s the dish on the rest of the card’s fees and perks.

 Money Management Tools